 The winter months bring a bevy of holidays, starting as early as Halloween in October on through New Years.
 What does that mean for small businesses and startups?
 You can expect some distractions.

-Whether it’s planning a New Year’s Eve soiree or buying gifts for family members, employees may experience productivity dips when the holiday season is in full swing.
+Whether it’s planning a New Year’s Eve soiree or buying gifts for family members, your team’s productivity may dip as the holiday season gets into full swing.

-Although it may be tempting to simply tell employees that they are expected to keep up their usual focus despite the social celebrations and obligations of the holidays, it’s not always the best way to approach the situation.
+It might be tempting to take the hardline Scrooge approach, and simply make it clear that your team is expected to keep up their usual focus despite the social celebrations and obligations of the holidays, it’s not always the best way to approach the situation.

-Between kids’ functions and other personal responsibilities, workers may have a tough time making it to work at the same time each day.
+Between kids’ functions and other personal responsibilities, your team might have a tough time making it to work at the same time each day.

-If you can offer employees the opportunity to switch up their work hours to meet their social demands, you’ll ease their psychological burden—which can be heavy at the holidays.
+If you can offer employees the opportunity to switch up their work hours to meet their family and social obligations, you’ll ease their psychological burden—which can be heavy at the holidays.

-As long as the work is getting done, it shouldn’t be an issue.
-Besides, research shows that flexible working hours are actually a productivity booster.
+As long as the work is getting done, and shift are covered, research shows that flexible working hours are actually a productivity booster.

 2. Try not to demand overtime work unless absolutely necessary

 Sometimes client work demands overtime; that’s to be expected and honored.

 However, if a client’s project can be finished tomorrow without creating any friction, there’s no need to make employees stay late tonight.
 During winter holidays, overtime is seen as a punishment by some and may end up affecting the quality of the work that’s being done.
 Make sure that you’re thinking ahead, so that you can build in enough breathing room to finish your major projects, knowing that you’re more likely to encounter issues like staff on vacation, and slow responses from your clients during the holidays.